Groundwater Drainage Applications

 Drainage geocomposites typically comprise a High Density Polyethylene (HDPE) geospacer (aka HDPE core) with a Polypropylene (PP) geotextile laminated to one or both sides, and are typically characterized by their core type (see Figure 2).
 They are a lightweight, cost-effective and have equivalent or better drainage capacity compared to more traditional granular drainage solutions wrapped in a geotextile or encased within porous concrete.

 a) Random fibre

 Figure 2: Typical Drainage Geocomposites

-Drainage geocomposites allow water to flow much faster than in granular drainage media.
-This means that, for example, a 6mm thick drainage geocomposite can manage the same water flow as a 300mm thick granular drainage layer.
-This means that the effective permeability of a drainage geocomposite is around 50 times that of drainage gravel due to the open void structure provided.
-Considering the relative densities of each material, this means the 1kg of drainage geocomposite has the same flow rate as 1000kg of drainage gravel (Bamforth, 2008).
+Drainage geocomposites allow water to flow much faster than in a granular drainage media.
+This means that, for example, a 6mm thick drainage geocomposite can manage the same water flow as a 300mm thick granular drainage layer and that the effective permeability of a drainage geocomposite is around 50 times that of drainage gravel due to the open void structure provided.
+Considering the relative densities of each material, this means that 1kg of drainage geocomposite has the same flow rate as 1,000kg of drainage gravel (Bamforth, 2008).

 How is Drainage Geocomposite Water Flow Measured?